twiby/twibint/README.md

 # List of features

-- `rand`: enables the possibility to generate a random integer with a specific number of bits.
+- `rand`: exports the function `gen_random_biguint`: enables the possibility to generate a random integer with a specific number of bits.
 Uses `rand` crate as a dependency.
 - `pyo3`: Only used to generate python bindings, it's only meant to be used indirectly via the `pip install .` command.
 Uses `pyo3` crate as a dependency.
 - `unsafe`: Enables accelerations that use unsafe Rust.
 Enabled by default.